microsoft/wopi-validator-core/README.md

 Then run the validator using a command like the following:

-`docker run -it --rm tylerbutler/wopi-validator -- -w http://localhost:5000/wopi/files/1 -t myToken -l 0 -s`
+`docker run -it --rm tylerbutler/wopi-validator -- -w http://localhost:5000/wopi/files/<id> -t myToken -l 0 -s`

-Note the `--`; parameters after the `--` will be passed to the validator itself
+Note : The `--`; parameters after the `--` will be passed to the validator itself.
+The '<id>' must be an id that refers to a file with wopitest extension.
+The file must exist.

 **Tip:** Depending on your network configuration, you may also need to use the `--add-host` parameter to ensure the docker image can resolve your WOPI host domain name.
 Arguments to the `--add-host` parameter are of the form `host:IP`.